 Two years ago, my daughter's kindergarten teacher, who was also my workout buddy, talked me into doing a mud run with her.
 Not only did I have to run through five kilometers of mud to the finish line, but I also faced my fear of heights, worms, and rolling around in mud in public.
 However, the sense of accomplishment I felt once I finished was phenomenal!
 (That explains the profile picture.)
 In my life, I've had to face many obstacles, having grown up as the daughter of farm workers and being the first in my family to go to college.
 I've also been a single mom, had to raise three great kids on my own and struggled with depression and anxiety.
 However, I believe that facing my fears and overcoming them, like I did that mountain of mud, has helped me become a better person and a better teacher.
 My background is one of the reasons I am so passionate about teaching in a bilingual classroom.

-On a personal note, I am the mother of three, own a naughty terrier mix, and enjoy reading, writing, and watching Dr. Who and Dog Whisperer.
-And yes, someday I may do another mud run, but for now, becoming a better educator and reaching some professional goals are the "mountains" I'll climb.
+On a personal note, I am the mother of four, own a naughty terrier mix, and enjoy reading, writing, and watching Dr. Who and the Try Guys.
+And yas, someday I may do another mud run, but for now, becoming a better educator and reaching some professional goals are the "mountains" I'll climb.

 September 20, 2014